bonni208/Business_Ethics/Business_Ethics.md

 > The second video (2:45) introduces you to our second move: investigate the source.
 (In case you forgot the first move already, the first move is "Stop")

 !?[Online Verification Skills - Video 2: Investigate the Source](https://youtu.be/hB6qjIxKltA?si=eaHlQfCG357nlbj9)

+As Mike Caulfield emphasizes in the Investigate the Source video:

+> "Do not look at what the organization says about itself.
+Look at what the web says about the organization.
+That's where you're going to find the truth of the matter."

 #### Just add Wikipedia